-INTRODUCTION: Thiol-disulfide balance is of great importance in some cellular events such as apoptosis and oxidative stress.
-In this study, we compared plasma thiol disulfide balance in patients with pseudoexfoliation syndrome (PEXS) and pseudoexfoliation glaucoma (PEXG).
+INTRODUCTION: The thiol-disulfide balance is very important in cellular events such as apoptosis and oxidative stress.
+This study is a comparison of plasma thiol-disulfide homeostasis in patients with pseudoexfoliation syndrome (PEXS) and pseudoexfoliation glaucoma (PEXG).

-METHODS: Thirty-one patients with PEXS, 43 patients with PEXG and 38 healthy controls were included in this prospective study.
-Plasma native thiol and disulfide levels were measured using a spectrophotometric assay and native thiol/disulfide ratio was analyzed.
+METHODS: Thirty-one patients with PEXS, 43 patients with PEXG, and 38 healthy controls were included in this prospective study.
+The plasma level of native thiol and disulfide were measured using a spectrophotometric assay and the native thiol/disulfide ratio was analyzed

-DISCUSSION AND CONCLUSION: Significant differences in plasma disulfide levels and native thiol/disulfide ratio in PEXG indicate the breakdown of the thiol-disulfide circuits.
+DISCUSSION AND CONCLUSION: Significant differences in the plasma levels of disulfide and the native thiol/disulfide ratio in PEXG patients indicated a breakdown of the thiol-disulfide circuits.